benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q032.png)

-_**Q170:** Any dragons triplet (A, B, D) where A fired at B, A fired at some dragon that fired at B, B freezed D, and B freezed some dragon that freezed D_
+_**Q170:** Any dragons triplet (A, B, D) where A fired at B, A fired at some dragon that fired at B, B froze D, and B froze some dragon that froze D_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q170.png)

-_**Q33:** Any dragon A that freezed some dragon B, freezed some dragon that freezed B, and fired at some dragon_
+_**Q33:** Any dragon A that froze some dragon B, froze some dragon that froze B, and fired at some dragon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q033.png)

-_**Q34:** Any dragon A that freezed some dragon B, freezed some dragon that freezed B, fired at some dragon D and fired at some dragon that fired at D (B and D may be the same dragon or different dragons)_
+_**Q34:** Any dragon A that froze some dragon B, froze some dragon that froze B, fired at some dragon D and fired at some dragon that fired at D (B and D may be the same dragon or different dragons)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q034.png)